Europe

 Each month, there are days where cultural and foodie events take place, so check in advance if you can arrange your visit on one of those.

-You can also do a cooking class that starts with a shopping session at the Central Market Hall.
+You can also do a cooking class that starts with a shopping session at the Great Market Hall.

 12. Don’t miss the Fisherman’s Bastion